Truth in numbers: Puerto Rico advocates and officials clash over accurate stats

 Advocates for greater transparency worry that the conflicts over accurate data and information are slowing the island's recovery process at a crucial time.

-“We’re two months away from the next hurricane season,” said Blondet.
+“We’re two months away from the next hurricane season,” Blondet said.
 “We have a chance to make needed changes.”